The Illusion of Performance: The Effect of Phantom Display Refresh Rates on User Expectations and Reaction Times: Methodology

 \subsection{Independent Variables}

 Our experimental design consists of two independent variables.
 We define the \textit{stated refresh rate} as the refresh rate manipulated by the experimenter through a narrative.
 However, the real displayed refresh rate was a different one, i.e., 60\,Hz when the narrative was 240\,Hz and 240\,Hz when the stated refresh rate was 60\,Hz.
 In other words, the placebic refresh rate is not the actual refresh rate but a refresh rate that acts as a placebo.
 Similarly, we define the \textit{true refresh rate} with the rates 60\,Hz and 240\,Hz.
+Conditions with the same \textit{stated refresh rate} and \textit{true refresh rate} act as a baseline condition.